 So why is it such a challenge to improve leading workforce performance metrics and become more competitive for top job candidates?
 Here are some common challenges with human capital management—and tips to overcome them:

-Tip: The fewer HCM systems you have, the easier it is to centralize your data, share it with decision-makers and be agile and confident with workforce decisions.
+- Tip: The fewer HCM systems you have, the easier it is to centralize your data, share it with decision-makers, and be agile and confident with workforce decisions.

-Tip: Senior leaders should be looking at HCM data each month, and managers should be developing their employees each week.
+- Tip: Senior leaders should be looking at HCM data each month, and managers should be developing their employees each week.

-Problem: No time for employee development.
-Employees are not given enough time to acquire new skills or develop a career path plan.
-When cost-cutting measures are needed, one of the first items to be cut is employee training programs.
+measures are needed, one of the first items to be cut is employee training programs.

-Tip: Develop learning programs and career paths that have a balance of fee-based and free training content.
+- Tip: Develop learning programs and career paths that have a balance of fee-based and free training content.
 Recognize and reward employees for completing their development programs, and support a few hours a month for them to spend learning and growing.

 6 Key Human Capital Management Benefits